 - When adding the company to PipelineDeals.
 Note that the user adding the company is not assigned as the owner by default.

-- On the Company Profile Page.
-Click next to “Owner” to access a list of users.
+- On the company profile: page click “Owner” to access a list of users.
 “Owner” is located under the “Total Pipeline” box in “Company Details.”

-- Non-Executive users can only be assigned ownership by an Executive or when adding a new company when the owner field is required it will default to the user.
+- Can only be assigned ownership by an Executive or when adding a new company AND the owner field is required, it will default to the user.